-In accordance with State statute, the District does not offer degrees, certificates, or diplomas.
-As a result, the District has contracted with Pima Community College (PCC) to provide educational programs and services.
+In accordance with state statute, the District does not offer degrees, certificates, or diplomas.
+As a result, the District has contracted with Pima Community College District (PCC) to provide educational programs and services.

-The District and PCC entered into an intergovernmental agreement and operating agreement under which PCC provided educational programs and services to the District from July 1, 2017 through June 30, 2018.
+The District and PCC entered into an intergovernmental agreement and operating agreement under which PCC provides educational programs and services to the District from July 1, 2018 through June 30, 2019.
 The agreement established that PCC will provide educational programs; faculty certification; student admission and registration; PCC employee payroll services; academic records and transcripts; access to student information; financial aid counseling, processing, and distribution; student employment; curriculum and master schedule development; information technology services; tuition and credit course fee collection; cashiering for PCC-related functions; access to information relative to enrollments; and payment to adjunct faculty.
-During the fiscal year, PCC was not able to teach a full list of their offerings at the Santa Cruz location because they were waiting for approval from their accreditor and the federal government.

-The District exercises primary tax levy authority for generating funds and collects other general revenues to pay for the contracted education and other general operating expenses.
+The District exercises primary tax levy authority for the generation of funds and collects other general revenues to pay for the contracted education and other general operating expenses.
 The District continues to act in a financially conservative manner during the budgetary process, looking to maintain a secure financial future for the institution.